jonwhittlestone/words/_posts/2021-09-15-team-leading-dos-and-donts.md

 When leading a team or as indivividual contributor, our general strategy should be 'We may leave at any time, so have the project and processes in a state where they are documented and can be handed over'

-At first, the statement above might sound negative.
+At first, the statement above may sound negative.
 But this approach means you and everyone around you progress on to new projects and opportunities.

 __Don't__: Ignore Low performers

-If there is a team member who isn't doing their best, if you don't address it, the team will suffer.
+The team suffers if there is a team member who isn't doing their best if you don't address it.

-It keeps high performers from joining and encourages existing high performers to leave.
+Keeping a low performer in your team keeps high performers from joining and encourages existing high performers to leave.

-Instead, help them __up__, or out.
+Instead, help the strugglers __up__, or out.

 __Don't__: Ignore Human Issues

-Focusing all your energies on technical problem solving can mean you've neglectted colleagues' personal poblems.
-This sows discontent leading to a lack of productivity
+Focusing all your energies on technical problem solving can mean you've neglected colleagues' personal poblems.
+This sows discontent leading to a lack of team productivity

-__Don't__: Ignore Human Issues

-Focusing all your energies on technical problem solving can mean you've neglectted colleagues' personal poblems.
-This sows discontent leading to a lack of productivity.

-__Don't__: Be everyone's Friend
+__Don't__: Be everyone's friend

-Becoming a manager or team lead of colleague's where you previously been peers may be uncomfortable at first.
+Becoming a manager or team lead of colleagues where previously you were peers may be uncomfortable at first.

 Having a weekly team lunch can be an effective way to remain socially connected without making them uncomfortable.